Stability of Transformers under Layer Normalization: Forward Stability of Transformers

 \subsection{Controlled Growth of Peri-LN}

 The main difference between Pre-LN and Peri-LN is the placement of layer normalization on the module output.
 Intuitively, this normalization on the output prevents unbounded activations in~\Cref{thm:Pre-LN_illposed} from occurring.
-Indeed, output normalization restricts the velocity field for each token in the continuous-time training problem~\eqref{eq:cts_time_training} to an ellipsoid (Lemma~\ref{lemma:ellipsoid}).
-This boundedness ensures that the HJB PDE and consequently the optimality conditions, are well-defined~\citep{zhang2023mean}.
+Indeed, output normalization restricts the velocity field for each token in the training problem~(\ref{eq:discrete_time_OC_obj}-\ref{eq:discrete_time_OC_dynamics}) to an ellipsoid (Lemma~\ref{lemma:ellipsoid}).
+Thus, the corresponding HJB PDE is given by \eqref{eq:HJB_main}, with $f_i(\bfX) = f^{\rm Peri}(\bfX; \theta_i)$, and $T_i(\bfX) = \bfX + f^{\rm Peri}(\bfX; \theta_i)$, and the Hamiltonian given by

-Importantly, the enhanced well-posedness of the continuous-time formulation justifies analyzing the standard Transformer as its discretization.
-In other words, because the continuous-time problem is well-defined, discrete-time analysis is meaningful and can produce stronger and more informative results for the behavior of the trained model.